 - Representatives of four quadrants of the city.

-- Representative of Our Healthy Community Partnership.
+- The representative of Our Healthy Community Partnership.

 - A member with specific interests and expertise in public health and fitness issues.

 - Other members of the general public with special expertise in committee issues.

 A committee chair will be appointed, and a coordinator for city and ex officio participation will be designated.
 Each meeting will have a specific agenda developed by the chair and city coordinator.

 The committee will meet monthly with an ex officio group of city officials that will normally include:

 - The City Engineer, Transportation Engineer, and Design Engineer of the Public Works Department.

 - The Public Works director, should he/she choose to attend.